 Our success depends in part upon our ability to attract, motivate and retain a sufficient number of qualified managers and associates to meet the needs of our existing shops and to staff new shops.
 A sufficient number of qualified individuals to fill these positions may be in short supply in some communities.
 Competition in these communities for qualified staff could require us to pay higher wages and provide greater benefits.
 In addition, significant improvement in regional or national economic conditions could increase the difficulty of attracting and retaining qualified individuals and could result in the need to pay higher wages and provide greater benefits.
 We place a heavy emphasis on the qualification and training of our personnel and spend a significant amount of time and money on training our employees.
 Any inability to recruit and retain qualified individuals may result in higher turnover and increased labor costs, and could compromise the quality of our service, all of which could adversely affect our business.
+Any such inability could also delay the planned openings of new shops and could adversely impact our existing shops.
 Any such inability to retain or recruit qualified employees, increased costs of attracting qualified employees or delays in shop openings could adversely affect our business and results of operations.